The Ultimate Guide to setting your Ideal Cash Flow Profile

 - stock/WIP days reduction

-Use our Impact of One tool to figure out your goals, based on how changes in any of the above drivers will impact your cash flow and your net profit.
+Use our Money Multiplier for CEOs to figure out your goals, based on how changes in any of the above drivers will impact your cash flow and your net profit.

 You will also need to be clear on where you are starting from (baseline) and what metrics you will use to measure your progress for this situation (and ensure you are keeping track of those).